panda7789/docs.cs-cz/docs/fsharp/style-guide/formatting.md

         // ... the body of the method follows
 ```

-To platí i pro konstruktory:
+To platí také pro konstruktory:

 ```fsharp
 type C(